Here I am aiming to be the tie-breaker that will determine which bass guitar deserves your investment.

 We get an almost similar 2-band EQ here except for the 5-way performance switch to dial EQ setting instantly.
 Definitely, we’re getting some higher quality electronics here which you would hope for, for the little extra money you’re spending as compared to the trbx204 model.

-Hardware, Not the most important, but quite necessary factor for a perfect bass guitar.
-Both the models are come with a Yamaha’s standard set of hardware.
+Hardware, Not the most important, but quite a necessary factor for a perfect bass guitar.
+Both the models have come with a Yamaha standard set of hardware.